Centene Corporation (CNC) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for CNC is $89.44, which is $23.65 above the current price.
-The public float for CNC is 545.25M and currently, short sellers hold a 1.22% ratio of that float.
-The average trading volume of CNC on April 06, 2023 was 3.96M shares.
+The average price recommended by analysts for Centene Corporation (CNC) is $89.44, which is $23.12 above the current market price.
+The public float for CNC is 545.25M and currently, short sellers hold a 1.22% of that float.
+On April 11, 2023, CNC’s average trading volume was 3.93M shares.

 CNC’s Market Performance

-CNC’s stock has seen a 3.36% increase for the week, with a -3.18% drop in the past month and a -17.20% fall in the past quarter.
-The volatility ratio for the week is 2.27%, and the volatility levels for the past 30 days are at 2.48% for Centene Corporation The simple moving average for the last 20 days is 2.68% for CNC stock, with a simple moving average of -18.47% for the last 200 days.
+CNC’s stock has seen a 4.92% increase for the week, with a 1.19% rise in the past month and a -15.69% fall in the past quarter.
+The volatility ratio for the week is 2.04%, and the volatility levels for the past 30 days are at 2.38% for Centene Corporation The simple moving average for the last 20 days is 3.55% for CNC stock, with a simple moving average of -17.69% for the last 200 days.

 Analysts’ Opinion of CNC